Paalpha/ebola_out_simulation/README.md

 Sample script for visualising the outputs of the simulation experiments.

 ### Simulated data.
 Sample of the simulated data used for these experiments. ( These data were simulated based on real outbreak data from the World Health Organisation (WHO).
-However, request for access to a real-life outbreak data should be made directly to the WHO by individual researchers and/or research groups)
+However, request for access to a real-life outbreak data should be made directly to the WHO by individual researchers and/or research groups).